obvonage/deved-platform/content/blog/en/if-you-can-point-and-click-then-you-can-make-a-conversational-ai.md

 ![Canvas before connecting the nodes](/content/blog/if-you-can-point-and-click-then-you-can-make-a-conversational-ai/before-canvas.png "before-canvas.png")

-Once disconnected, the Virtual Agent doesn't know what to do next.
+When nodes are disconnected, the Virtual Agent doesn't know what to do next.
 Let's go ahead and fix that by joining the nodes, as shown below.

 ![Canvas after connecting the nodes](/content/blog/if-you-can-point-and-click-then-you-can-make-a-conversational-ai/after-canvas.png "after-canvas.png")